HTC One Mini: Development and release

 With the successful launch of the HTC One, HTC made plans to extend its design and technology into a "family of devices".
 In particular, HTC North America's president Mike Woodward indicated that consumers had requested a smaller version of the HTC One since its launch.
 HTC designed the One Mini to provide "exactly the same experience" as the One with "no compromises", at a mid-range price.

 In December 2013, the One Mini was banned from sale in the United Kingdom as the result of a patent infringement lawsuit by Nokia.
 While the HTC One was also affected by the ruling, its sales ban was stayed by the court pending an appeal; the judge indicated that banning HTC One sales would have a negative effect on the company in preparation for the release of its successor.

 Specifications

 The HTC One Mini uses an almost identical unibody design to the HTC One, and incorporates hardware features first introduced with the HTC One, such as front-facing dual BoomSound stereo speakers and a 4-megapixel rear-facing camera with an UltraPixel image sensor.
 Internally, the One Mini features a 1.4 GHz dual-core Snapdragon 400 processor with 1 GB of RAM, a 4.3 inch 720p screen with a pixel density of 341 ppi, lacks an infra-red emitter and NFC, uses a smaller 1800 mAh battery, and contains 16 GB of non-expandable storage.
-The One Mini ships with a version of Android 4.2.2 and HTC Sense 5.0 nearly identical to that of the HTC One.
+The One Mini ships with a version of Android 4.2.2 (Jelly Bean) and HTC Sense 5.0 nearly identical to that of the HTC One.
+The One Mini can be updated to Android 4.4 (KitKat).